ACTE-Autism-in-Context/VarLoc/README.md

   `annabelle.merchie@ulb.be`
   `chaimae.chouaa@ulb.be`

-We will get in touch with you shortly after registration.
+We will get in touch with you shortly after.

 ---